 Rotary Playscape in Spruce Grove is a massive year-round outdoor playground for kids of all ages.
 What makes it a great place for babies is that it has matted flooring.
 It’s a soft landing for your little one and you don’t have to worry about them eating sand or wood chips.

 There is plenty of equipment of various heights for your little one to crawl and climb on.
-If you’re looking for a warm sunny day activity, pack on the little one and head out to Rotary Playscape in Spruce Grove.
+If you’re looking for a warm sunny day activity, pack up the little one and head out to Rotary Playscape in Spruce Grove.

 Downtown Farmer’s Market